arrow

 6.When Ann Maria died in 1832, her father was living at 'Wilminton Square, London'.
 Wilmington Square is Finsbury/Clerkenwell.
 He is still in that area on the 1841 census.

-So I think he might actually be the son of a Westminster Draper, and possibly a draper himself, and it looks like he was only living in Greenwich from around 1796/1804 up until sometime after 1815 but before 1832.
+So I think either he was a draper in Wych St., or the son of a Wm Powis who was a draper in Wych St. It looks like he was only living in Greenwich from around 1796/1804 up until sometime after 1815 but before 1832.
 So that's quite a considerable time, certainly enough to warrant 'formerly of' on his grave but not enough to actually mean he was born there or that he is anything to do with the brewers (although he still might be further back).

 That said it appears that Dawson was acting on his own a/c in Wych St for many years before Powis 'arrived' and the partnership did not appear to last long, so maybe he was actually in some other line and just dabbled in Drapery (perhaps due to Dawson's earlier bankruptcy?).
 But there are earlier Powys' in St Clement Danes who were drapers.